narumakigreed-a11y/-Understanding-Class-and-Object-main-Outside-the-Class-/README.md

-# Bank-account-with-Java
-A simple java code for showing bank account
+A simple java code showing the usage of classes outside of the main method